onap/vnfrqts-requirements/docs/Chapter8.rst

 R-68165: The VNF **MUST** encrypt any content containing Sensitive Personal Information (SPI) or certain proprietary data, in addition to applying the regular procedures for securing access and delivery.

-R-31614: The VNF **MUST** log the field “event type” in the security audit logs.
+R-31614: The VNF **MUST** log the field "event type" in the security audit logs.

 R-87662: The VNF **SHOULD** implement the NETCONF Event Notifications [RFC5277].